MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Jiashuo Liu, Zheyuan Hu, Peng Cui, Bo Li, Zheyan Shen. *NeurIPS 2021*
   - Key Word: Invariant Learning; Neural Tangent Kernel.
   - <details><summary>Digest</summary> We propose Kernelized Heterogeneous Risk Minimization (KerHRM) algorithm, which achieves both the latent heterogeneity exploration and invariant learning in kernel space, and then gives feedback to the original neural network by appointing invariant gradient direction.
 We theoretically justify our algorithm and empirically validate the effectiveness of our algorithm with extensive experiments.

+- A Fine-Grained Analysis on Distribution Shift. [[paper]](https://arxiv.org/abs/2110.11328)
+  - Olivia Wiles, Sven Gowal, Florian Stimberg, Sylvestre Alvise-Rebuffi, Ira Ktena, Krishnamurthy Dvijotham, Taylan Cemgil. *ICLR 2022*
+  - Key Word: Distribution Shifts; Data Augmentation.
+  - <details><summary>Digest</summary> Robustness to distribution shifts is critical for deploying machine learning models in the real world.
+Despite this necessity, there has been little work in defining the underlying mechanisms that cause these shifts and evaluating the robustness of algorithms across multiple, different distribution shifts.
+To this end, we introduce a framework that enables fine-grained analysis of various distribution shifts.
+We provide a holistic analysis of current state-of-the-art methods by evaluating 19 distinct methods grouped into five categories across both synthetic and real-world datasets.
+Overall, we train more than 85K models.
+Our experimental framework can be easily extended to include new methods, shifts, and datasets.
+We find, unlike previous work, that progress has been made over a standard ERM baseline; in particular, pretraining and augmentations (learned or heuristic) offer large gains in many cases.
+However, the best methods are not consistent over different datasets and shifts.

 - Benchmarking the Robustness of Spatial-Temporal Models Against Corruptions. [[paper]](https://arxiv.org/abs/2110.06513) [[code]](https://github.com/newbeeyoung/video-corruption-robustness)
   - Chenyu Yi, SIYUAN YANG, Haoliang Li, Yap-peng Tan, Alex Kot. *NeurIPS 2021*